-UA is often based on sensitivity analysis techniques.
-Local sensitivity analyses evaluate 11 the sensitivities surrounding a solution by calculating derivatives of model simulations with 12 respect to model parameters (Vecchia and Cooley, 1987; Cooley, 1993) or adjoint solutions 13 of the governing equation (Neuman, 1980; Sykes et al., 1985; Li and Yeh, 1998).
-Local 14 sensitivity analysis approaches are computationally efficient, requiring relatively few model 15 calls operating under the assumption that parameter probability distributions are normally 16 distributed.
-These techniques are commonly utilized in gradient-based optimization strate-17 gies for parameter estimation.
-The information provided by these techniques in a UA is 18 limited to a region surrounding the current parameter values, to models with a continuous 19 parameter space, and by the assumption of normally distributed parameter uncertainty.
-20 and Monte Carlo (MC) sampling to perform UA on highly parameterized models (Tonkin and 22 Doherty, 2009).
-The null-space is defined from local sensitivities of a calibrated model.
-For 23 a given set of best model parameter estimates, the null-space is a subspace of the parameter 24 space comprised of parameter combinations that have negligible impact on the performance 25 metric.
-An MC sampling is utilized to produce parameter realizations by modifying param-26 eter values within the calibration null-space.
-If, in the process of MC sampling, a parameter 27 realization produces an uncalibrated model, parameters in the calibration solution space are 28 re-estimated to re-calibrate the model.
-This produces a local UA capable of reducing the 29 computational burden imposed by a large numbers of parameters.
-30
+1980; Sykes et al., 1985; Li and Yeh, 1998).
+Local sensitivity analysis approaches are computationally efficient, requiring relatively few model calls operating under the assumption that parameter probability distributions are normally distributed.
+These techniques are commonly utilized in gradient-based optimization strategies for parameter estimation.
+The information provided by these techniques in a UA is limited to a region surrounding the current parameter values, to models with a continuous parameter space, and by the assumption of normally distributed parameter uncertainty.

+Null-space Monte Carlo (NSMC) combines concepts from error variance analysis theory and Monte Carlo (MC) sampling to perform UA on highly parameterized models (Tonkin and Doherty, 2009).
+The null space is defined from local sensitivities of a calibrated model.
+For a given set of best model parameter estimates, the null space is a subspace of the parameter space composed of parameter combinations that have negligible impact on the performance metric.
+An MC sampling is utilized to produce parameter realizations by modifying parameter values within the calibration null space.
+If, in the process of MC sampling, a parameter realization produces an uncalibrated model, parameters in the calibration solution space are reestimated to recalibrate the model.
+This produces a local UA capable of reducing the computational burden imposed by a large numbers of parameters.